Containter Growing

 Big Tomato Cages

-There’s another tomato cage that I have just ordered in preparation for The Great Tomato Experiment is the tomato tower with nylon trellisicon.
+There’s another tomato cage that I have just ordered in preparation for The Great Tomato Experiment is the tomato tower with nylon trellis.
 It’s a larger type of “cage”, rising to 6 feet tall – great for the larger tomato varieties.
 Which I fully expect to have with the experiment!

 I prefer the square cages, but I am open to experimentation. 😀 I do like tall tomato cages, though, and they tend to be harder to find.

 Now there are plenty of tomatoes that can be staked, like the smaller determinate plants.
-For these tomatoes, you can use a stake or a tomato penicon (like the first photo on this page).
+For these tomatoes, you can use a stake or a tomato pen (like the first photo on this page).
 You’ll want the pen 30 to 40 inches tall, or a stake 3-1/2 feet tall for these varieties.

 Hope this gives you enough information on whether you can stake your tomatoes or if you should have tomato cages for them.
 Either way, enjoy eating your delicious homegrown tomatoes!